Professor Ghazala Mir

 - PhD School of Medicine, University of Leeds

-Module Lead: International Masters in Public Health: Health Systems Research Methods
+Module Lead: BSc International Public Health: Research Methods (also previously nternational Masters in Public Health: Health Systems Research Methods)

 MBChB tutor: Individuals and Populations; Communication Skills; Religion and Health; Qualitative Research

 Healthcare: Nursing in a Multicultural Society; MSc Clinical Research Methods; Pre-registration Midwifery

 - Research at the Nuffield Centre of International Health and Development